AliDev-1/The-Moviegoer/README.md

 ## Features

-- Browse and search for movies using TMDB API.
+- Browse and search for movies using TMDB API through search and genres.
+- View extensive movie details with trailers and actor details .
 - Manage a personalized watchlist and favorite movies.
 - Authentication handled via Auth0.
 - Data persistence using MongoDB Atlas.